Persecution of the Saints

 "And then many will be offended, and they shall betray one another, and will hate one another" (Matt.24:10 Para.).

 For whatever reason, some people will feel that they have been unjustly treated and they will become offended and allow the love they once had for God and their fellow brothers and sisters in Christ to turn to bitterness.
 Because of this resentment, they will seek revenge on all those of the church (the elect) who they feel are responsible for their plight.

 False Prophets and Teachers

 Others of the elect will fail to pray, study, commune with God, and do the things necessary to keep themselves separate from the evils of the world and in good standing with the Father and Christ.
-Because of this many will become apathetic in their walk with God and lose the zeal that they once had for his way of life.
+Because of this, many will become apathetic in their walk with God and lose the zeal that they once had for his way of life.

 These people lack the strong spiritual foundation that is necessary in order to endure to the end.
-Many of them will fall prey to those who teach false religious concepts and they will loose out on eternal life.
+Many of them will fall prey to those who teach false religious concepts and they will lose out on eternal life.